phetsims/phet-info/doc/phet-software-design-patterns.md

 Interested developers: MK, DB, JO, JB, SR*, CK, MB

 For discussion:
-* phet-io
+* phet-io (these listeners should be instrumented and these interactions should appear in the data stream), Newly created items could be assigned tandems with tandem.createGroupTandem().createNextTandem() (if they are enumerated like `resistor42`). or preassigned tandems (if they are uniquely identified, like `voltmeterA` and `voltmeterB`).
-* accessibility
+* accessibility (hasn't been designed yet)
-* improving/fixing the "lookup" phase
+* improving/fixing the "lookup" phase: CHECK!
 * adding entries to other "Deprecated" and "Alternate" sections

 ## Dependency Injection